maplibre/maplibre-java/README.md

-Note: This repo is looking for someone who would like to maintain it.
+# NOTE: This repo is looking for someone who would like to maintain it.

 <h1 align="center">
   <br>